msrxse/connie/README.md

 ### MANUAL APP START CLI COMMANDS

 ```
- make run-server-fastapi
+ make run-server
 ```

 ```
- make run-client-react
+ make run-client
 ```

+- Note: For the backend ensure you work under a virtual environment.
+You should also have installed dependencies for both backend and frontend, por instructions on how to do this, see client and server folders' respective README files.

 ## About

 This is a supplier performance monitoring system.
 This app does track key metrics like delivery performance, quality, compliance, and overall ratings for multiple suppliers.
-Then, an AI worker identifies the strategy to follow to streamline operations, enhance efficiency, and achieve cost savings while improving supplier relationships (supplier consolidation).
-The key is to spot outperformance and build stronger partnerships with fewer, more reliable vendors.
+An AI worker identifies the strategy to follow to streamline operations, enhance efficiency, and achieve cost savings while improving supplier relationships (supplier consolidation).
+In general, the key is to spot outperformance and build stronger partnerships with fewer, more reliable vendors.

-The app consists on 3 modules interconnected by a delivery item.
+The app consists on 3 modules interconnected by a _delivery item_.
 The three modules are:

 ### 1. Chart: A scatter plot

-- Shows an overview of all deliveries filtered by the selected material group (deliveries of identical or similar goods).
+- Shows an overview of all deliveries filtered by the selected _material group_ (deliveries of identical or similar goods).
 - On the y-axis we have _expiration-date_ and x-axis _total_amount_.
 Regardless of the scale's domain used, the idea is to make it easy to stop deliveries that the logistics management worker might need to act upon before anything else.
   For example:
-  - **Contract end date** is about to end and the overall rating of the supplier is very poor, those deliveries closer to the far right bottom corner of the chart.
+  - **Contract end date** is about to end and the overall rating of the supplier is very poor; those deliveries closer to the far right bottom corner of the chart.
 The worker might want to substitute these contracts with other more performant suppliers.
-  - **Contract end date** is about to end and the overall rating of the supplier is very high, those deliveries closer to the far right top corner of the chart.
+  - **Contract end date** is about to end and the overall rating of the supplier is very high; those deliveries closer to the far right top corner of the chart.
 In this case, the worker might want to extend those contracts, and even extend those contracts if **capacity** allows it

 #### Selections on the chart

-- Each of the dots in the chart is selectable, and when selected it will filter the other two panels in the view, an **Aggregated Performance Metrics** panel and An **Evidence, Trace and Actions** list.
+- Each of the dots in the chart is selectable, and when selected it will filter the other two panels in the view, an **Aggregated Performance Metrics** panel and an **Evidence, Trace and Actions** list.

 Lets look at each one in turn: